Sar-e-Pol, Afghanistan

-Sar-e-Pol (Pashto (Note: /ps/), Dari (Note: /prs/): سر پل; lit. 'bridge head'), or Sari Pul, historically known as Anbar (Pashto (Note: /ps/), Dari (Note: /prs/): انبر), is a city in northern Afghanistan serving as the capital Sar-e-Pol Province.
-The city is within Sar-e-Pol District and sits at an elevation of about 2155 ft.
+Sar-e-Pol (Pashto (Note: /ps/), Dari (Note: /prs/): سر پل; lit. 'bridge head'), also written as Sar-i-Pul, and historically known as Anbar (Pashto (Note: /ps/), Dari (Note: /prs/): انبر), is a city in northern Afghanistan, serving as the capital of Sar-e-Pol Province.
+The city is within the jurisdiction of Sar-e-Pol District and has an estimated population of 134,809 people (2025).
+Qari Abdul Vakil Moaz serves as the mayor of the city.

+Sar-e-Pol sits at an elevation of about 2155 ft above sea level.
+It is connected by a road network with Sheberghan to the north, Tukzar to the southeast, and Maimana to the southwest.
 Its distance from Kabul is about 349 km.
+Security is provided by the Afghan National Police.

-The historic Imam Yahya Shrine is located in the eastern part of the city.
+Sar-e-Pol is home to the historic Imam Yahya Shrine, which is located in the eastern part of the city.
+There are also a number of bazaars, business centers, public parks, stadiums, banks, hotels, restaurants, mosques, hospitals, universities, and places to relax.

 Demographics

-In 2015, the city of Sar-e Pol had an estimated population of 51,075 people.
-In 2018 the population was reported at 164,600.
+Sar-e-Pol has an estimated population of 134,809 people.
+In 2015, the city of Sar-e Pol had an estimated population of 115,000 people.
 There were 5,675 total number of dwellings in a total land area of 2,990 hectares.

-A 1983 estimate had put the population as 40% Uzbeks, 25% Pashtuns (10% Durrani, 5% Eastern Pashtuns, 10% non-Durrani Pashtuns), 10% Hazaras, 20% Aimaqs and Tajiks, and 5% Arabs.
+A 1983 estimate put the population of the jurisdiction of Sar-e-Pol (Note: It is unclear whether jurisdiction in this context refers to the city itself or to the Sar-e-Pol woleswali (sub-governorate).) at around 150,000 people, consisting of approximately 40% Uzbeks, 25% Pashtuns (10% Durrani, 5% eastern Pashtuns and 10% non-Durrani Pashtuns), 20% Aimaqs and Tajiks, 10% Hazaras, 5% Arabs, and a small number of Turkmens.